-The latest Sorento model comes with external design modifications to its proportion, coming in longer and sits lower than the previous model, and the fresh grill is absolutely quite attractive than the worn-out appearance of the retiring version.
+The latest Kia Sorento model comes with external design modifications to its proportion, coming in longer and sits lower than the previous model, and the fresh grill is absolutely quite attractive than the worn-out appearance of the retiring version.

 Kia is keeping in step with other carmakers in its move towards the global market.
 Because of this, the South Korean carmaker says that the Sorento will come with a series of four powerplant options contingent on the region in which the Sorento will be sold.

-Kia's European outlet, as expected, will get a diesel powerplant with almost 200hp and 435Nm of torque, making the Sorento an ideal choice for those who are looking for high levels of towing capabilities.
+For the European market, Kia will be offering, as expected, a diesel powerplant that is capable of delivering almost 200 hp of max output and 435 Nm of peak torque, making the new Kia Sorento an ideal choice for those who are looking for high levels of towing capabilities.

-The audio system comes with a steering wheel-mounted remote control.
-The South Korean carmaker claims, because of the advanced technology it carries, that the Sorento was made to get the highest rating in the Euro NCAP test, but of course, this is still to be proven.
+The audio system for the new 2010 Kia Sorento comes with a steering wheel-mounted remote control.
+The South Korean carmaker claims, because of the advanced technology it carries, that the Sorento was made to get the highest rating in the Euro NCAP (European New Car Assessment Programme) test, but of course, this is still to be proven.

 By the end of this year, the new 2010 Kia Sorento is expected to be available for sale.